quicwg/qlog/draft-marx-qlog-main-schema.md

 * float : 32-bit floating point value
 * double : 64-bit floating point value
 * byte : an individual raw byte (8-bit) value (use array&lt;byte&gt; or the
-  shorthand bytes to specify a binary blob)
+  shorthand "bytes" to specify a binary blob)
 * string : list of ASCII encoded characters
 * boolean : boolean
 * enum: fixed list of values (Unless explicity defined, the value of an enum entry